-Monroe County’s Annual Black History Month Blues Series is presented by the Monroe County Library System and made possible by the 2015 Blues Coalition of community co-sponsors: Monroe County Community College, DTE Energy Foundation, Friends of Bedford, Friends of Carleton, Friends of the Dorsch Memorial Branch Library, Friends of Ellis, Friends of Ida, Detroit Blues Society and the Friends and Family of Kevin Rice.
-This activity is supported by the Michigan Council for Arts and Cultural Affairs and the National Endowment for the Arts.
+Monroe County’s 29th Annual Black History Month Blues Series is presented by the Monroe County Library System and the 2016 Blues Coalition of community co-sponsors: Monroe County Community College, DTE Energy Foundation, Friends of Bedford, Friends of Carleton, Friends of the Dorsch Memorial Branch Library, Friends of Ellis, Friends of Ida, and the Detroit Blues Society.
+This activity is supported by the Michigan Council for Arts & Cultural Affairs and the National Endowment of the Arts.

 Past Blues Series Events

-Thanks to everyone for a great 2015 Blues Series.
-Enjoy video from the Saturday, February 28, 2015: The Big Gig! starring Billy Branch and the Sons of Blues, John Hammond and Rev. Robert B. Jones
+Enjoy video from the 2015 Big Gig! starring Billy Branch and the Sons of Blues, John Hammond and Rev. Robert B. Jones